Zoxplers/MashedMC/README.md

 ### 🪜FastAscend
 This plugin lets player swim up faster.
 It also allows them to climb ladders/vines faster.

+### ⛰️DirtPath
+You can now turn paths into dirt using a shovel.
+Also used to quickly turn other dirt variants into regular dirt.

+### 🪵BarkLogs
+Did you accidentally strip a log?
+Add the bark back onto stripped logs using an axe.

 ## 🐞Issues🐞
 Please report bugs at the [issues link](https://github.com/Zoxplers/MashedMC/issues) above.